dybuk87/basic_android_kotlin_application/README.md

 Repository is also place for ACL (Anti Corruption Layer).

-Repository can emmit domain events, for example if we create StatisticRepository that fetch statistic from server and we would like to know if new post was created we could emmit NewPost event from ChatRepository that StatisticRepository will consume and refresh statistics.
+Repository can emits domain events, for example if we create StatisticRepository that fetch statistic from server and we would like to know if new post was created we could emmit NewPost event from ChatRepository that StatisticRepository will consume and refresh statistics.

 Repository main tasks:
  - Fetch data using injected DAL,
- - Translate POJO into busines objects (for example PostDto -> Post) using Translators (ACL),
+ - Translate POJO into business objects (for example PostDto -> Post) using Translators (ACL),
- - This is place to add high level cache / flyweigh patter
+ - This is place to add high level cache / flyweight patter

 ```
 interface ChatRepository  {